p4r4xor/ctf-writeups/picoCTF-2019/README.md

 # picoCTF Writeups

-Participated in [picoCTF 2019](https://picoctf.com/).Was able to solve 94 problems out of 120, which is not that bad :p :)
+Participated in [picoCTF 2019](https://picoctf.com/).Was able to solve 94 problems out of 120, which is not that bad :wink:

 # Index